-Senate GOP rejects Trump’s assertion about transfer of power — with no direct criticism of the president
+GOP senators reject Trump’s assertion about transfer of power — with no direct criticism of the president

 “Well, Republicans believe in the rule of law, we believe in the Constitution, and that’s what dictates what happens,” Sen. John Thune (R-S.D.), McConnell’s deputy in the leadership team, told reporters.

-Trump triggered an outcry when he refused to commit to a peaceful transfer of power if he loses the election, asserting that if he doesn’t win, it will be because of fraudulent mail-in voting and not because more people voted against him.
+Trump triggered an outcry when he refused to commit to a peaceful transfer of power if he loses the election, asserting that if he doesn’t win, it will be because of fraudulent mail-in voting and not because more people voted for Biden.

 “Well, we’re going to have to see what happens.
 You know that I’ve been complaining very strongly about the ballots and the ballots are a disaster,” he said.